BD2311/TaskTracker/README.md

 - User will be able to add a new requirement to a task even if the task is complete which will move the task to be in progress
 #### Project Time Management
-Project will be worked on after class on Thursdays, Fridays, and Saturdays
+Project will be worked on after class on Thursdays, Fridays, and Saturdays Hours worked throughout these days will vary but total time each week is expected to be at least 3 hours

 ### CRC Cards
 insert images here.